DeependraD/dblog/content/tipsntricks/readresort/_index.md

   readresort:
     name: Reader's list
     weight: 1
-summary: A curated list of blog websites and links to take time off.
+summary: A curated list of blog websites and works beautifully curated by others.
+This is to make one feel like getting a vacation.
 title: "Reader's list"
 toc: true
 type: docs